sourav2212/BANKBOT/README.md

 # 🏦 BANKAI — Intelligent Customer Service Bot

-> An AI-powered banking assistant built with RAG, Sentiment Analysis, and Smart Escalation — developed as part of a bank internship project.
+> An AI-powered banking assistant built with RAG, Web Search Fallback, Sentiment Analysis, and Smart Escalation — developed as part of a banking internship project at **Union Bank of India**.

 ---

 ## 📌 Project Overview

 BANKAI is an intelligent customer service chatbot designed for banks.
-It answers customer queries using the bank's own policy documents, detects customer frustration in real time, and automatically escalates distressed conversations to human agents.
+It answers customer queries using the bank's own policy documents, falls back to live web search when documents are insufficient, detects customer frustration in real time, and automatically escalates distressed conversations to human agents.

-This project was built using **LangChain**, **ChromaDB**, **Groq LLM**, **VADER Sentiment Analysis**, and **Streamlit**.
+This project was built using **LangChain**, **ChromaDB**, **Groq LLM**, **Tavily Search API**, **VADER Sentiment Analysis**, and **Streamlit**.

 ---